johnpeart/johnpeart.github.io/src/posts/share/2024-11-21-cabel-sasser-panic-xoxo.md

   override: "shared a video"
 ---

-I do not want to spoil the story told by Cabel in their talk at this year's XOXO Festival.
+I do not want to spoil the story told by Cabel in their talk at this year’s XOXO Festival.

 Watch it all the way to the end.